 Ready to take on the challenge of singles pickleball?
 This clinic covers all aspects of the singles game, from serve and return depth to how to recover and defend wide angles.
 You'll learn how to move efficiently, hit with intent, and maintain control without a partner to rely on.
 We’ll also cover when to attack, when to stay patient, and how to use the whole court to your advantage.
 Great for players who want to compete in singles tournaments or improve their overall fitness and court coverage.
 Open to all levels with prior doubles experience.

-is designed for players who have a solid understanding of the game and want to further develop their skills through structured match play sessions.
+Designed for players who have a solid understanding of the game and want to further develop their skills through structured match play sessions.
 This class offers an opportunity for intermediate-level players to engage in supervised match play while receiving feedback and guidance from experienced instructors.

 This high-level clinic focuses on the five most critical skills for consistent, winning pickleball: serve, return, third shot, transition, and NVZ play.
 You’ll fine-tune each element with high-rep drills and strategic application geared toward 4.0+ players.
 We’ll work on soft game control, reset under pressure, and intentional shot selection.
 The session includes fast-paced gameplay, partner drills, and feedback to help you make subtle but powerful adjustments.
 Perfect for competitive players looking to clean up mechanics and elevate their execution.
 The Foundational 5 is a must for sharpening your complete game.